Tornc/mc_ballistics/README.md

 ## TODO

-- [ ] Commenting in simulation.py
+- [ ] Commenting in simulation.py for estimating cd and g
-- [ ] It'd be nice to explain how the muzzle locator function works conceptually with illustrations.
-- [ ] Link the specific Discord message.
+- [ ] Link the specific Discord message from @sashafiesta.
 - [ ] Create a proper binary without: 1) Pyodide / package load times.
 2) fugly Electron bar